-GSTIN is an abbreviated form of Goods and Services Tax Identification Number that is allotted by Goods and Service Tax Network after applying for the GST registration.
+GSTIN meaning : GSTIN is an abbreviated form of Goods and Services Tax Identification Number that is allotted by Goods and Service Tax Network after applying for the GST registration.
 GSTIN is a fifteen digit alphanumeric code that acts as your business legal identity with the Indian government.
 In order to obtain GSTIN, the applicant can either use GST Portal or GST Suvidha Kendra (GSK).

-DSC is an abbreviated form of Digital Signature Certificate that is an electronic format of a physical certificate.
+DSC full form in GST is Digital Signature Certificate that is an electronic format of a physical certificate.
 A DSC acts as an ID proof of a person who wants to e-file GST Returns or Income Tax Returns.
-In India, DSCs are issued by the authorized agencies such as e-MUDHRA, National Informatics Center (NIC), safe crypt etc. There are three different classes of DSCs, out of which Class 2 DSC and Class 3 DSC are most popular, where;
+In India, DSCs are issued by the authorized agencies such as e-MUDHRA, National Informatics Center (NIC), safe crypt etc. There are three different classes of DSCs, out of which Class 2 DSC and Class 3 DSC are the most popular, where;

 iii) Class 3 DSCs are used at the time of participating in e-tenders.

-Director identification number (DIN) is an 8 digit unique code that shall be obtained by every existing Director or a prospective director of the company.
+Director identification number (DIN) is an 8-digit unique code that shall be obtained by every existing Director or a prospective director of the company.
 DIN has all the personal details regarding the DIN holder and it can be used by him/her for “n” of times until it is surrendered.
 Any person including foreign citizen can apply for DIN and in order to do that he/she needs to submit ID proof and address proof.
 Similarly, in order to register LLP in India, the person must have DPIN or Designated Partner Identification Number.